 Make sure to check about the legality of your choice before burial.

-If you plan to be buried in a mushroom suit, make sure you inform your family about your decision so that they know what to when the time comes.
+If you plan to be buried in a mushroom suit, make sure you inform your family about your decision so that they know what to do when the time comes.

 HOW MUCH DOES A MUSHROOM BURIAL SUIT COST?